ejirocodes/vue3-otp-input/README.md

 Please adhere to this project's `code of conduct`.

-## Appendix
+## 🧸 Appendix

-This component is a rewite of the original [vue-otp-input](https://github.com/bachdgvn/vue-otp-input) component to support Vue 3.x and Vue Composition API.
+This component is a rewite of [vue-otp-input](https://github.com/bachdgvn/vue-otp-input) component to support Vue 3.x.
 Feel free to use it in your project, report bugs and make PR 👏🏽.